kensanata/face/README.md

 2. Use a blue fountain pen to draw a row of eyes, a row of noses, a row of mouths (maybe with mustaches), a row of hair (maybe with hats), and a row of ears or chins (maybe with beards).
+Or just draw a sheet with just one element.
+Fifty components (two sheets) per element seems to be a good starting point.

 3. Scan the image and crop it using [The Gimp](http://www.gimp.org/) or whatever else you feel comfortable with.
 Cropping is important.